 Vascular Access for Kidney Dialysis

-Vascular surgeons at Henry Ford Health System support people with kidney disease who need vascular access for dialysis.
+Vascular surgeons at Henry Ford Health support people with kidney disease who need vascular access for dialysis.
 We perform open and minimally invasive procedures for several types of access, helping you receive the treatment you need to stay healthy.

 What is a vascular access?